This post may contain affiliate links. Please read our disclosure policy.

 top view of cajun shrimp over a rice of white bowl with a lime wedge for garnish

-• Oil: You may use any neutral tasting oil of choice.
-We used olive oil.
+• Oil: You may use any neutral-tasting oil of your choice.
+I used olive oil, but avocado oil will also work.

 • Shrimp: Use raw shrimp.
 Get already peeled and deveined shrimp to save on time.
-We do not recommend you use pre-cooked shrimp.
+I do not recommend you use pre-cooked shrimp.
+You can also use frozen raw shrimp.
+Just thaw them ahead.

-• Salt and pepper: We sprinkle salt and pepper and ajust to amount to taste.
+• Salt and pepper: I sprinkle salt and pepper and adjust the amount to taste.
 Start with 1/2 teaspoon of salt and 1/4 tsp of pepper.

-• Lime: The lime wedges are used to garnish at the end if uou like a hint of lime or lemons over your seasfood or meal.
-This is optional but recommened.
+• Lime: The lime wedges are used to garnish at the end if you like a hint of lime or lemons over your seafood or meal.
+This is optional but recommended

 • Fresh parsley to serve is also optional.
 You may garnish with fresh cilantro too.